BarkleyBG/clusteredinterference/README.md

 About the `clusteredinterference` package
 =========================================

-This package implements the estimator proposed in Barkley et al. (201X), *Causal Inference from Observational Studies with Clustered Interference*.
+This package implements the estimator proposed in Barkley et al. (in preparation), *Causal Inference from Observational Studies with Clustered Interference*.

-The manuscript is in submission.
+A version of this manuscript is available [on arXiv](https://arxiv.org/abs/1711.04834).

 About the method
 ----------------